MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

 In addition to the pre-defined standard package group ``gfd``, we define four additional packages.

-- Package :filelink:`pkg/rbcs` (see :ref:`sub_phys_pkg_rbcs`):
-  The default MITgcm code library permits relaxation boundary conditions only at the ocean surface;
-  in the setup here, we relax temperature over the full-depth :math:`xz` plane along our domain's northern border.
-By including the :filelink:`pkg/rbcs` code library in our model build, we can relax selected fields (tracers or horizontal velocities) in any 3-D location.

 - Package :filelink:`pkg/gmredi` (see :ref:`sub_phys_pkg_gmredi`):
   This implements the Gent and McWilliams parameterization (as first described in Gent and McWilliams 1990 :cite:`gen-mcw:90`) of geostrophic eddies.
 This mixes along sloping neutral surfaces (here, just :math:`T` surfaces).